Rita’s blog for lovers of real food

 Stir up a traditional Christmas pudding (with a gluten-free option)

-Stir-up Sunday, the traditional day for making Christmas puddings and mincemeat, is usually the third Sunday in November – this year it’s on the 26th.
+Stir-up Sunday, the traditional day for making Christmas puddings and mincemeat, is usually the third Sunday in November.
 If you miss the date, don’t worry – you can still make the pudding any time in the run up to Christmas but the sooner you make it, the longer the flavours will have to develop.
 My favourite pudding is one I have been making for several years.
 It is light and delicious with the sweetness coming from the natural sugars in the fruit and carrot.
 Blackstrap molasses can be added for a darker pudding and will make it sweeter.
-You can stir up a gluten-free version by making breadcrumbs from gluten-free bread, use gluten-free oats blitzed to the consistency of flour, or flaked quinoa (from health food shops).
+You can stir up a gluten-free version by making breadcrumbs from gluten-free bread, using gluten-free oats blitzed to the consistency of flour, or flaked quinoa (from health food shops).

 A 1½ pint pudding basin, greaseproof paper, aluminium foil, lucky coin, string, large saucepan with tight-fitting lid, trivet or saucer.